 Status-based Workflows

-Status-based workflows are most often preferred by more experienced teams.
-In a status-based workflow, each stage is defined by status, and the stages don't include detailed descriptions of what needs to be done like in task-based workflows.
+Status-based workflows are often preferred by more experienced teams.
+In a status-based workflow, each stage is defined by status, and the stages don't include detailed descriptions or instructions like in task-based workflows.

-Status-based workflows can be easier to track and can be used in a wide variety of content type.
+Status-based workflows may be easier to track and can be used for a wide variety of content types.
 However, it's crucial your team understands the content creation process and their roles within it.

 Content Strategy Workflow: How to Build One